 - Use a stitch marker to mark the beginning of your round.
 I like to pin my marker to the fabric between the first and last stitch of the round.
 If I forget where the beginning of the round is, I just find that stitch marker and follow the “path” from it up to the row I’m working on.
 Every 10 rounds or so I’ll move it up closer to the current round.

-- When I’m knitting 2-at-a-time socks (or sleeves, or mittens,…), I always mark the beginning of the round as described above of the first sock only.
-That way, I can tell at a glance whether I’m halfway through a round or finished with a round.
+- When I’m knitting 2-at-a-time socks (or sleeves, or mittens,…), I always mark the beginning of the round (or row) as described above of the first sock only.
+That way, I can tell at a glance whether I’m halfway through or finished with a round (or row).

 Row 1: *k4, p2, ktb, p2, repeat from * 5 times